 Things to Watch Out For

 Don’t overwater.
 Too much water is the worst thing for this plant.
-It will make it grow leggy and reduce flowering.
-The worst case scenario is that it will cause root rot and ultimately kill the plant.
+It will make it grow leggy, reduce flowering, and cause root rot, which ultimately kills the plant.

 Optimal Growing Conditions